-Level 4 factual and theoretical knowledge in broad contexts within a field of work or study Actual and theoretical knowledge in a broad context within a work field or field of study of the cognitive and practical skills necessary to produce solutions to specific problems within a field of work or study. exercise self-management within the guidelines of work or study contexts that are usually predictable, but are subject to change, supervise the routine work of others, taking some responsibility for the evaluation and improvement of work or study activities.
-Level 5 comprehensive, specialized, factual and theoretical knowledge within a field of work or study and an awareness of the boundaries of that knowledge a comprehensive range of cognitive and practical skills required to develop creative solutions to abstract problems exercise management and supervision in contexts of work or study activities where there is unpredictable change review and develop performance of self and others vocational training Α program refers to a set of structured learning activities, content and / or methods that are applied to achieve specific learning goals and to document achievements at the end of an assessment process.
+Level 4 factual and theoretical knowledge in broad contexts within a field of work or study knowledge in a broad context within a work field or field of study of the cognitive and practical skills necessary to produce solutions to specific problems within a field of work or study. exercise self-management within the guidelines of work or study contexts that are usually predictable, but are subject to change, supervise the routine work of others, taking some responsibility for the evaluation and improvement of work or study activities.
+Level 5 comprehensive, specialized, factual and theoretical knowledge within a field of work or study and an awareness of the boundaries of that knowledge a comprehensive range of cognitive and practical skills required to develop creative solutions to abstract problems exercise management and supervision in contexts of work or study activities where there is unpredictable change review and develop performance of self and others

-Figure 2 Descriptors defining levels in the European Qualifications Framework (EQF)
+Figure 3Descriptors defining levels in the European Qualifications Framework (EQF)